Imaging stars with quantum error correction: Discussions and conclusions

-We have entered the stage where quantum computers with tens -- or soon hundreds -- of qubits are becoming available.
-Much research effort has focused on using such noisy intermediate-scale quantum (NISQ) \cite{preskill2018quantum} devices to demonstrate capabilities that surpass classical computers.
-Here, we have proposed an application for such a NISQ device for imaging, where we protect the information encoded in the received starlight.
-For the dominant noise type---dephasing---we show that a significant advantage can be gained by using even a simple repetition code.
-For noise types (even adversarial) that corrupt up to a certain fraction of the qubits, we find the threshold ---$9.4\%$---for which the quantum Fisher information can be preserved.
+We have entered the stage where tens -- soon hundreds -- of qubits are becoming available.
+Much effort has focused on using noisy intermediate-scale quantum (NISQ) \cite{preskill2018quantum} devices to demonstrate capabilities that surpass classical computers.
+We have proposed an application for a NISQ device for imaging.
+For the dominant noise type---dephasing---we show that a significant advantage can be gained even with a simple repetition code, and we can tolerate error rates up to 50$\%$.
+For noise types (even adversarial) that corrupt up to a certain fraction of the qubits we find the threshold of $9.4\%$ for which the QFI can be preserved.
 This threshold is significantly less stringent than that required for quantum computation.
-For pure dephasing, we can tolerate error rates up to 50$\%$.

-We anticipate that by leveraging on the theory of fault-tolerant quantum computation \cite{campbell2017roads}, our scheme can achieve a high QFI even with imperfect QEC operations.
-We will need in particular fault-tolerant syndrome extraction, using for instance the method of flag qubits \cite{Chao2020.anyflag}, which only requires a modest overhead in the number of ancillary qubits.
-Namely, using any distance $d$ stabilizer code, one only needs $d+1$ additional ancilla qubits.

-Additionally, one could view the star as a source of preparing non-Clifford states, given that we have high-precision estimation of the phase and a stable source, e.g. in a satellite-based detection context.